Panera Bread French Onion Soup – Easy Copycat Recipe

 What you can serve with French Onion Soup

-Ladle soup into some oven-safe bowls, or you could use a bread bowl.
-Then top with a handful of croutons and a heavy sprinkling of cheese.
-Place the soup under your oven’s broiler, and broil just until the cheese begins to brown.
-Remove soup from the oven and serve.
+Ladle soup into oven-safe bowls or use a bread bowl.
+Top with a handful of croutons and a heavy sprinkling of cheese.
+Place the soup under your oven’s broiler, and broil until the cheese begins to brown.
+Remove the soup from the oven and serve.

 Two bowls of copycat Panera French onion soup and two spoons.